-These remove surface stains through the action of mild abrasives like calcium carbonate or magnesium carbonate that scrub the teeth, says Matthew Messina, assistant professor of dentistry at Ohio State University and spokesperson for the American Dental Association.
+These remove surface stains through the action of mild abrasives like calcium carbonate or magnesium carbonate that scrub the teeth, says Messina.
 Some also contain peroxide or other chemicals that help break down or dissolve stains.
 But it’s important to use only whitening toothpastes that have earned the ADA Seal of Acceptance for stain removal (it will tell you on the package) to make sure a product doesn’t have any additional abrasives that could wear away the enamel on your teeth.
 Keep in mind, too, that these toothpastes don’t change the color of your teeth; they only remove stains on the surface.
-They also don’t appear to be as effective as over-the-counter tooth whitening strips, according to a 2020 review published in Operative Dentistry.
+They also don’t appear to be as effective as over-the-counter tooth-whitening strips, according to a 2020 review published in Operative Dentistry.

 3. Tooth whitening strips